Belgium moves toward recognizing a Palestinian state, drawing Israeli rebuke

 France and the United Kingdom have both announced plans to recognize Palestine, putting added diplomatic pressure on Israel.

 Australia, Canada and the European countries moving toward statehood recognition have predicated the step on the Palestinian Authority making reforms.
-But the body is deeply unpopular among Palestinians and is seen as corrupt and incapable of governing effectively.
-Israel has opposed granting it a larger role in postwar Gaza.
+The current Palestinian leadership is seen as corrupt and autocratic by many Palestinians.
+While the leaders cooperate with Israel on security matters, Israel does not view them as effective or fully committed to peace, and says the Palestinian Authority should have no role in postwar Gaza.

 The Palestinians seek an independent state in the occupied West Bank, annexed east Jerusalem and Gaza, territories Israel occupied in the 1967 Mideast war.